gengojs/core/README.md

 **So...** you may be wondering why is the core a separate module from the rest?
 The reason is because having the core on its own allows you, developers, to create awesome plugins.
-I personally feel as if i18n modules are a bit limited in what it can do and myself as well.
+I personally feel as if i18n modules are **a bit limited** in what it can do and myself as well.

-Anyways, one thing to note is that this module should not be used on its own.
-The actual i18n library is [gengo.js](https://github.com/iwatakeshi/gengojs).
-If you want to extend the core to support server x, then here is where you want to do that but if you want to create the wrapper for server x, then [gengo.js](https://github.com/iwatakeshi/gengojs) is where you would do that.
+Anyways, one thing to note is that this module *should not be used on its own*.
+The actual i18n library is [gengo.js](https://github.com/gengojs/gengojs).
+If you want to extend the core to support server x, then here is where you want to do that but if you want to create the wrapper for server x, then [gengo.js](https://github.com/gengojs/gengojs) is where you would do that.

 ## Getting Started